jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I enter the coach.

-The streets are full.
-We travel London's roads.
+The King's Street is full.
 The people are many.
+We shall seek the surrender of the traitorous five at the Guildhall.

+The coach is slow.
+I watch the city.

+I see the realm.
+Our loyal subjects.
+Workers laying roads.
+Bakers making bread.
+Clothiers, smiths, shipwrights, masons—a whole city making itself.
+I have not seen most of it.
+I do not understand it.
+And yet it builds through our order.
+I protect men of knowledge.
+I fund their research.
+The people visit our magnificent churches to show their weekly devotion.
+Our ancestors turned wood forts into stone castles, castles into palaces.
+Kingly protection made the roads and farms and canals safe from Scots and French and rebellious lords.
+A strong monarch kept the realm from tearing itself apart.

+We arrive at the Guildhall.
+This troublesome episode is near its end.

+I step down.
+I look for the aldermen, for the men who keep the City, waiting to receive their King.
+The crowd is large.
+Somewhere here are my little birds.

+I hear "Privilege!
+Privilege!
+Privilege!" from our subjects.
+The traitors have fled and left their agents to cause agitation.

+"Shall we return to Whitehall Palace, Your Majesty?"

+I nod.

+My coach and guard are going home.
+We must return to the King's Street.

-The driver turns down another lane.
+The driver turns down a strange lane.
 I do not know these streets.
 Where am I?
 I cannot return home from here.

 He turns again.
-Another unknown road.
+A new unknown road.

 Is this servant with Parliament?
 Are our loyal soldiers nearby?

-I shall not fear.
+I shall not show my fear.
 A king can be killed, but kingship cannot.
 I look at the people's faces.
-They know everything I have done, that my ancestors did.
+They know everything I have done, that our ancestors did.
 Everything I defended, they defended.
 If I am guilty, so is the realm.

-That can't be true.
+That cannot be true.

-I see my realm.
-Our loyal subjects.
-Workers laying roads.
-Bakers making bread.
-Clothiers, smiths, shipwrights, masons—a whole city making itself.
-I have not seen most of it.
-I do not understand it.
-And yet it builds through my order.
-I protect men of knowledge.
-I fund their research.
-The people visit my magnificent churches to show their weekly devotion.
-My ancestors turned wood forts into stone castles, castles into palaces.
-Kingly protection made the roads and farms and canals safe from Scots and French and rebellious lords.
-A strong monarch kept the realm from tearing itself apart.

-And now these Puritans and Presbyterians would challenge the Crown?
+What do these Puritans and Presbyterians want.
+To challenge the Crown?
 To what end?
 Do they want to practice religion freely?
+They want Sovereignty.

 I am their king.
 Chosen by God, given the duties of God.
 It is in the Scriptures, the laws, the customs.
 The faithful people know it.

 The coach stops at Whitehall Palace.

-The door opens before I touch it.
+Good.
+I am hungry, thirsty, and cold.
+I can't let our subjects see it.

+The palace is wonderful.
+Hundreds of rooms.
+Marble ceilings.
+Paintings by the world's finest artists.
+Daily work for carpenters, masons, turners, coopers, glaziers, joiners, blacksmiths, tailors, weavers, cooks, bakers, gardeners, grooms, chandlers.
+A host of workers, servants, and orderlies with families.

+Now my coach door opens.
 A hand steadies me down.
 "Your Majesty."

+The magnificent gates open.
+The dozens of guards bow.

+I walk.
+The interior doors open ahead of me.
+I enter my palace.

 "Your Majesty."
-The gates part.
-The guards bow.

-I walk.
-The doors open ahead of me.
+"Your Majesty."

+I enter the dining hall.
+Grand as a cathedral, dozens of nobles await.

 The fire is lit.
 The table is set, the drink is ready, the meat is carved.

-I am announced.
+I am to be announced.

 "Charles, by the Grace of God, King of England, Scotland, France and Ireland, Defender of the Faith."